Table of Contents

 Navigating Cosmetic Product Registration in Indonesia

-This process culminates with awaiting review from BPOM authorities.
+This process culminates in the awaiting review from BPOM authorities.

 Beyond Registration: